-It is important to remember that if you do choose to include such a post, make sure the guest author is an authority within your (or their) industry or niche.
+Remember, if you do choose to include a guest post, make sure the author is an authority within your industry or niche.
 Stay away from creators that will offer little, to no value to your blog and audience.

 10. Repurpose Previous Posts

 If all else fails, you could always repurpose past content pieces.
-Before doing so however, you will need to determine which posts are worth being repurposed.
+Before doing so, you will need to determine which posts are worth being repurposed.

-- Typically evergreen content pieces are the safest for repurposing as they will always be relevant and provide value for your audience.
+- Typically evergreen content pieces are the safest for repurposing as they will always be relevant and provide value to your audience.

 - Try to identify your most popular posts with the highest engagement.
 If these posts were well received the first time around, chances are they will be again.

 - Find outdated posts or content that you can expand upon by giving more updated and relevant information